 Appointments

 Most knowledge and road tests are by appointment only.
 Visit an Autopac agent or use our website to pay for your test and schedule your appointment.
 You can schedule your appointment 60 days in advance.
-Walk-in knowledge tests are available at Cityplace (2nd floor) in Winnipeg on weekdays from 8:30 to 11:30 a.m. and 1- 4 p.m.
-(For walk-in testing, customers must first visit a Service Centre or Autopac agent to purchase the test, and then attend the walk-in location with proof of purchase and valid ID.)
+Walk-in knowledge tests are available at MPI’s Gateway Service Centre in Winnipeg from 9:00 a.m. to 4:00 p.m., Monday to Friday.
+(For walk-in testing, customers must first visit a Service Centre or Autopac agent to purchase the test, and then attend the walk-in location with proof of purchase and valid ID).

 Minors require parental consent, provided at an Autopac agent or MPI Service Centre, to purchase services online.